iAMianIANiAM/PrismaTechGauntletv3/reference/hardwareAnalysis.md

 # PrismaTech Gauntlet 3.0 - Hardware Analysis

-This document assesses the chosen hardware components against the functionality outlined in the TrueFunctionGuide.md document, determining their suitability for implementing the described features.
+This document assesses the recovered prototype hardware components against the functionality outlined in the TrueFunctionGuide.md document, determining their suitability for implementing the described features.

 ## Hardware Assessment